languagetool-org/english-pos-dict/src-dict/README.md

 ## Scripts
-* Script to make tests
+* Script to make tests: `src-dict/check-syntax.py`
-* Script to build the dictionaries
+* Script to build the dictionaries: `./build-dicts-from-src.sh`